umati/Dashboard-OPCUA-Client/doc/usage_as_model_test.md

 Content:
-The following documentation describes a use case in which a local server with a companion specification shall be tested by using a locally deployed getaway and a MQTT Broker.
+The following documentation describes a use case in which a local server with a companion specification shall be tested by using a locally deployed gateway and a MQTT Broker.

 Requirements:

 - A local OPC UA Server with an instance model according to a companion specification, which is supported by the Dashboard-OPCUA-Client.
-You can find an overview of all supported specification here: [README](https://github.com/umati/Dashboard-OPCUA-Client/blob/development/README.md)
+You can find an overview of all supported specification here: [README](../README.md)
 - Admin privileges
 - Open port between OPC UA Server, Getaway and MQTT Broker.